uber/hypothesis-gufunc/README.rst

   ./test.sh

-The requirements used in testing can be found in `requirements/test.txt`.
+The script creates a conda environment using the requirements found in `requirements/test.txt`.

 -----
 Links
 -----

+The `source <https://github.com/uber/hypothesis-gufunc>`_ is hosted on GitHub.

+The `documentation <http://hypothesis-gufunc.readthedocs.io/>`_ is hosted at Read the Docs.

 The main `hypothesis project <https://hypothesis.readthedocs.io/en/latest/>`_.